Nestlé CEO Peter Brabeck gets nutritious

-Peter Brabeck (59) looked lean, fit and deeply suntanned with the slightly reddish hue which betrays a passion for mountaineering at high altitudes.
+Peter Brabeck (59) looked lean, fit and deeply suntanned with the slightly reddish hue betraying a passion for mountaineering at high altitudes.

 Speaking with a Schwarzenegger-type Austrian accent, slightly at odds with his immediate Swiss linguistic environment, Brabeck exuded the supreme confidence of a manager with success, power, and a broadly diversified shareholder base.